GeneralCategory

 An easy-to-remember domain name can help your customers recognise your product or make a connection between your business name and your products.

 Another tip when picking a domain name is to avoid hyphens and numbers.
-No one remembers to put hyphens correctly.
+No one remembers where to put hyphens correctly.
 With numbers, they can be numerical or spelt out, which can be confusing.

 The last thing you want is to confuse potential customers.